 Other guidances

-You can also write custom guidance that apply only to this procedure.
-Fin will combine this with any global guidance you selected.
+You can also write custom procedure-specific guidance that apply only to this procedure.
+Fin will combine this with any workspace level guidance you selected.
 For example: "Never bring up a refund unless a customer mentions it first."

 Test and verify the procedure